cjrhansen2/horiseon-hw1/README.md

 ## Credits

-Original code by Aaron Jewell
+Original code by Aaron Jewell,
 Refactoring by CJ Hansen